sanket-dm/presearch-automate/README.md

 # A script for automating presearch seaches to get PRE tokens

-Just download and run!

-No additional steps required
+No additional steps required, just download and run using a Python Interpreter!

+Now including usage of random words from internet in search string, so no need for manual fiddling around!

+## Note:
+Please install the package ```random_word``` using the command ```pip install random_word``` before use.

-Currently works for:
+## Currently works for:
 * Google Chrome and
 * Microsoft Edge
 * Mozilla Firefox

-Note 1: Change the search filter in the URL everytime
+## Disclaimer:

-Note 2: All risk is yours and any damages regarding account ban will be your responsibility
+> All risk is yours and any damages regarding account ban will be your responsibility.